-SSI’s Guadalcanal Campaign is the first game by a young designer that would soon become famous among wargamers : Gary Grisby.
-With it, Grisby created a new category of computer games, a category that remained attached to his name to this day : “monster wargames”
+SSI’s Guadalcanal Campaign is the first game by a young designer that would soon become famous among wargamers : Gary Grigsby.
+With it, Grigsby created a new category of computer games, a category that remained attached to his name to this day : “monster wargames”

 “Monster wargames” come from tabletop wargaming : they are a catch-all term for the kind of massive wargames that needed weeks to complete and typically involved more than one thousand counters.
 This trend started in 1973 with GDW’s Drang Nach Osten! (which despite its length and complexity still required two expansion kits if you wanted to finish the war), but no monster game is as famous – or infamous – as SPI’s The Campaign for North Africa, released in 1978 and still legendary today due to the absurd amount of details the players were supposed to keep track of.
-An often-quoted example is the different rate of evaporation of fuel between the axis (3% a week) and the allies (7% at the beginning, 3% later on) due to the different qualities of the containers but really, the manual has a plethora of similar comically detailed rules.
+An often-quoted example is the different rate of evaporation of fuel between the axis (3% a week) and the allies (7% at the beginning, 3% later on) due to the different qualities of the containers ; but that’s only one example among many similar comically detailed rules.
 Find your own byzantine rules in the manual here !

 Guadalcanal Campaign also offers several smaller scenarios (amusingly called “mini-games” even though several of them take more than one hour to complete), and a shorter campaign starting in October.
 Most of the “mini-games” cover specific engagements of the Guadalcanal Campaign, but one covers a prior face-off : the Battle of the Coral Sea.